-MLB URBAN YOUTH ACADEMY
+MLB YOUTH ACADEMY

 To date over 500 players have gone on to play collegiate baseball or softball, over 100 players have been drafted by Major League Clubs, several have reached the Major Leagues, and many more have established careers in the sports industry.

 Major League Baseball operates Academies in Compton (CA), Houston (TX), New Orleans (LA), Cincinnati (OH), and Washington, D.C and Philadelphia (PA).

 The Rod Dedeaux Foundation is proud to support MLB’s Youth Academy.